 What is an Electric Bike in Georgia?

-Classifications of Electric Bikes in Georgia
+Classifications of Ebikes in Georgia

-Class | Description | Max Speed | Pedaling Required? |
+| Class | Description | Max Speed | Pedaling Required? |

-Class 1 | Equipped with a motor that provides assistance only while pedaling and stops helping at 20 mph. | 20 mph | Yes (motor helps only when a rider is pedaling) |
+| Class 1 | Equipped with a motor that provides assistance only while pedaling and stops helping at 20 mph. | 20 mph | Yes (motor helps only when a rider is pedaling) |

-Class 2 | Equipped with a motor that can propel the bike without pedaling, but not over 20 mph. | 20 mph | No (motor can run on its own) |
+| Class 2 | Equipped with a motor that can propel the bike without pedaling, but not over 20 mph. | 20 mph | No (motor can run on its own) |

-Class 3 | The motor works only while pedaling and helping at 28 mph. | 28 mph | Yes (motor helps only when a rider is pedaling) |
+| Class 3 | The motor works only while pedaling and helping at 28 mph. | 28 mph | Yes (motor helps only when a rider is pedaling) |

 Traffic Laws E-Bike Riders Have to Follow in Georgia

-Just like regular bicycle riders, those who use electric bikes must follow all regular traffic laws.
+Just like regular bicycle riders, those who use ebikes must follow all regular traffic laws.
 This includes stopping at red lights and stop signs, riding in the same direction as traffic, using hand signals when turning, and giving way to pedestrians in crosswalks.
 Cyclists should also avoid distractions like riding in headphones or while speaking on the phone, as they increase the risk of accidents.

 Depending on the class of your transport and your age, you may be required to wear a helmet.
 Take a look at bike helmet laws in GA to ensure your full compliance.